szotaa/snippr/README.md

 	owner - read-only, snippet owner id (null = posted by anonymous) dateAdded - read-only, epoch timestamp, date at whch snippet was added lastModified - read-only, epoch timestamp, date at which snippet was last modified

+	supported syntaxHighlighting values can be found in ProgrammingLanguages enum in src/main/java/pl/szotaa/snippr/snippet/validation/ProgrammingLanguageValidator.java

 ----------